Checking these out seemed like a natural extension of reviewing my video/audio settings, so I figured I’d do a quick write-up on what I learnt.

 There have been other attempts as well, but thus far none have widely succeeded.

-Well, armed with a full 20 years of technological progress since JPEG XL, we’re taking another stab at it, and these seem to be the top contenders:
+Well, armed with a full 20 years of technological progress since JPEG 2000, we’re taking another stab at it, and these seem to be the top contenders:

 - AVIF, which is based on AV1’s compression.